 While Microsoft interviews tend to emphasize certain patterns based on role and team, covering all 28 ensures you’re ready for any problem type that might arise.
 This way, you’ll be prepared for the standard rounds and the unique curveballs that sometimes define Microsoft interviews.

 The key isn’t to solve every problem you find, but to target the patterns that matter most, when they matter most.
-If I were prepping for Microsoft today, here’s how I’d focus my efforts for maximum impact:
+If I were prepping for Microsoft today, in 2025, here’s how I’d focus my efforts for maximum impact:

 Start with the overlap: Begin your prep with the problems and patterns common in Blind 75 and Microsoft Top 75.
 This ensures you master the core concepts Microsoft relies on, such as arrays, trees, and dynamic programming.